sanflolo/sanflolo.github.io/cv.md

 I’m passionate about good design, clean interfaces (both human and mechanical), and how things are made.
 I thrive on learning new tools and solving problems at the intersection of creativity and precision.
 Whether it's a consumer product or a mechanical system, I care about how things look, feel, and function.

-If you're interested in colaborating on a project, discussing design, or just want to chat about engineering, feel free to [contact me](contact.md)!
+If you're interested in colaborating on a project, discussing design, or just want to chat about engineering, feel free to <a href="contact.html" style="text-decoration: underline;">contact me</a>!
 I’m always up for a good conversation about how to make things better, faster, and more fun to build!

 ---